Cicchino, Jessica B.; Jermakian, Jessica S.

-The purpose of this research was to determine if vehicle features associated with LATCH ease-of-use in laboratory studies with volunteers predict LATCH use and misuse in real-world child restraint installations.Methods:
+To determine if vehicle features associated with LATCH ease-of-use in laboratory studies with volunteers predict LATCH use and misuse in real-world child restraint installations.Method:

 Vehicle characteristics were extracted from prior surveys of more than 100 top-selling 2010-13 vehicles.
-Use and correct use of LATCH was determined from records of child restraint installations in these vehicles that were inspected by child passenger safety technicians at Safe Kids car seat checkup events during 2010-12.
-Logistic regression was used to examine the association between vehicle features and use and correct use of lower anchors and top tethers.Results:
+Use and correct use of LATCH was determined from records of more than 14,000 child restraint installations in these vehicles that were inspected by child passenger safety technicians at Safe Kids car seat checkup events during 2010-12.
+Logistic regression was used to examine the association between vehicle features and use and correct use of lower anchors and top tethers, controlling for other relevant installation features.Results: